-SUBSIDIARY INTEREST 2014 INTEREST 2013 NATURE OF BUSINESS Positively Wellington Tourism (Partnership Wellington Trust Inc) 100% 100% Creates economic and social benefit by marketing the city with the private sector as a visitor destination.
+Subsidiary Interest Interest Nature of business 2014 2013 Positively Wellington Tourism (Partnership Wellington Trust Inc) 100% 100% Creates economic and social benefit by marketing the city with the private sector as a visitor destination.
 Wellington Waterfront Limited 100% 100% Manages the Wellington Waterfront Project.
 Wellington Cable Car Limited 100% 100% Owns and manages the trolley bus overhead wiring system and the Cable Car.
 Wellington Museums Trust 100% 100% Administers the Cable Car Museum, Capital E, the City Gallery, the Colonial Cottage Museum, the Carter Observatory and the Museum of Wellington City and Sea Positively Wellington Venues (Wellington Venues Limited) 100% 100% Manages the Wellington Venues Project.
 Wellington Zoo Trust 100% 100% Manages and guides the future direction of the Wellington Zoo.

 The reporting period end date for all subsidiaries is 30 June.
 Full copies of their financial statements can be obtained directly from their offices.
-Further information on the structure, objectives, the nature and scope of activities, and the performance measures and targets of the entities can be found in the Report on Council Controlled Organisations (page 226).
+Further information on the structure, objectives, the nature and scope of activities, and the performance measures and targets of the entities can be found in the Report on Council Controlled Organisations (page XX).